defcon1dfw/defcon1dfw.github.io/about.md

 ## Who We Are

-{{ site.dbaOneName }} {{ site.dbaTwoName }}, formerly Delta Restoration Services of North Central DFW is now a Texas family and veteran owned business.
-We always strive to exceed your expectations and provide the best possible experience!
-Your home or business can count on us.
-We will take care of you quickly, professionally and with the care and respect you deserve.
+{{ site.dbaOneName }} {{ site.dbaTwoName }}, formerly Delta Restoration Services of North Central DFW, is now a Texas family and veteran-owned business.
+We strive to exceed your expectations and provide the best possible experience!
+Your home, or business can count on us when disaster strikes.
+We will take care of your estate quickly, professionally, and with the care and respect you deserve.

 </div>